justincrosbie/passkeyme-docs/docs/glossary.md

 ## 📊 Status Indicators

-Throughout PasskeyMe documentation, you'll see these status indicators:
+Throughout Passkeyme documentation, you'll see these status indicators:

 - **✅ Available**: Feature is production-ready and fully supported
 - **🚧 Coming Soon**: Feature is in active development